antimattercorrade/antimattercorrade/README.md

 ## Hi there! <img src="wave.gif" width="30px">

-My name is Kushagra Sharma.
-I'm a junior undergraduate :mortar_board: in Computer Science and Engineering at IIT Gandhinagar.
+I'm Kushagra Sharma, a junior undergraduate :mortar_board: in Computer Science and Engineering at IIT Gandhinagar.
 I have an interest in software development :computer: and this is the place where I opensource projects.
 In my free moments, I love playing the :guitar:, :headphones: to music or catching up on the latest :spider_web: series.

 <p align='center'>
 <a href="http://instagram.com/antimatter_corrade"><img height="40" src="icons/insta.png"></a>&nbsp;&nbsp;